 2. Accuracy and reliability

 2.1.
 Sampling error

-The indicator for this survey is not applicable.
+Indicator for this survey is not applicable.

 2.1.1 Sampling error indicators

-The indicator for this survey is not applicable.

-2.1.2 Bias in sample selection process

-The indicator for this survey is not applicable.
+Indicator for this survey is not applicable.

 2.2.
 Non-sampling error

-Non-sampling errors include coverage errors and measurement errors.
+Non-sampling error appears in the forms of measurement error and processing error.

-2.2.1 Coverage error
+2.2.1.
+Coverage error

 Over-coverage is the inclusion of vessels whose length is less than 12 meters and gross tonnage less than 15 GT, or those authorised to carry less than 12 passengers.

 The assessment of over-coverage is made on the basis of the number of reports on arrivals/departures of ships whose gross tonnage is less than 15 GT and which have neither a call sign, nor IMO number, nor national identification number on the basis of which it is possible to check their length or carrying capacity of passengers.

-2.2.2 Over-coverage rate
+2.2.2.
+Over-coverage rate

 Over-coverage rate is 0%.